atticoos/render-if/README.md

 ## What it looks like

 `renderIf` is a curried function that takes a predicate and returns a function accepting an element that will only be returned if the predicate is satisfied.
+The function returned by `renderIf` will also accept a parameterless function which will only be invoked if the predicate is satisfied, allowing for lazy evaluation of inner JSX.

 ```js
 renderIf(1 + 1 === 2)(